he1l0world/spider-python/attendance/README.md

-This is a program about check new attendance and notification.
+This is a program about check new Attendance and notification.

 To use this script you need do as follow:
   ***first you need have pip3***